“Curiosity is the wick in the candle of learning.” –William Arthur Ward

 An inquisitive mind will prepare you more for college than any academic skill.
 Academic skills are important, but they cannot compare to the desire to seek answers and learn more.
 If you want to succeed in school, find what sparks your curiosity and pursue it.
-You’ll become a life-long learner.
+Summer is the perfect time to expand your mind.
 These summer college preparation tips will help you cultivate a passion for learning.

 10 Summer College Preparation Tips